-During the fall semester, KCTA offers the "Teachers’ Workshop on Japan," a 12-contact hour course for K-12 educators focused on a specific topic involving Japan such as samurai, J-pop, or the disasters of March 11, 2011 in conjunction with the Greater Kansas City Japan Festival.
+During the fall semester, KCTA offers the "Teachers’ Workshop on Japan" in conjunction with the Greater Kansas City Japan Festival.
+This a 12-contact hour course for K-12 educators focused on a specific topic involving Japan such as samurai, J-pop, or the disasters of March 11, 2011 in addition to exploring the presentations, demonstrations and performances of the Festival.

 Follow-up activities include lectures, book discussions, and international study tours.
 The KCTA E-News listserv, which announces East Asian related events and resources for educators locally and nationally, is also published on the KCTA FaceBook page.
 The goal is to help educators create a permanent place for East Asian content in their curriculum.